 Injury.
 Applying poisons to the tip of an arrow or within a syringe delivers injury poisons.

-The default DC of each poison is 13, although proficient users have DCs as follows =you’re your proficiency bonus + your Intelligence modifier.
+The default DC of each poison is 13, although proficient users have DCs as follows:

+Poison Saving Throw DC = 8 + your Proficiency Bonus + your Intelligence Modifier

 Crafting poisons requires proficiency in a poisoner’s kit and materials.
 Poisons can be crafted using alchemical crafting materials of the same components, or ingredients of the same cost (such as coming across 100 gp worth of a lesser demon’s blood, or 200 gp worth of deathweed).
 Their cost is that of a consumable under the appropriate rarity (see the Item Creation Complexity and Cost Table).

 Chapter 8: Adventuring